-The Council for Australian-Arab Relations (CAAR) 2019-20 Grant Round is now open
+The Council for Australian-Arab Relations (CAAR) 2019-20 Grant Round is closed

 - Opening date: